ntuvera/spring-boot-microservices-reddit-api/README.md

 9. Under the Run Menu, click `Run Tomcat version number`
 10. Access the API either through postman endpoints or through the index.html page in the `P1_source` folder

+### Backlog
+- Improve on exception handling
+- Implement Hibernate instead of Flyway
+- Write integration and unit tests